Frederick Delius: Early years

 Although Delius achieved enough skill as a violinist to set up as a violin teacher in later years, his chief musical joy was to improvise at the piano, and it was a piano piece, a waltz by Chopin, that gave him his first ecstatic encounter with music.
 (Note: The Chopin piece was the posthumously published Waltz in E minor.)
-From 1874 to 1878 he was educated at Bradford Grammar School, where the singer John Coates was his slightly older contemporary; Delius then attended the International College at Isleworth (just west of London) between 1878 and 1880.
+From 1874 to 1878, he was educated at Bradford Grammar School, where the singer John Coates was his slightly older contemporary; Delius then attended the International College at Isleworth (just west of London) between 1878 and 1880.
 As a pupil he was neither especially quick nor diligent, but the college was conveniently close to the city for Delius to be able to attend concerts and opera.

 Julius Delius assumed that his son would play a part in the family wool business, and for the next three years he tried hard to persuade him to do so.
 Delius's first job was as the firm's representative in Stroud in Gloucestershire, where he did moderately well.
-After being sent in a similar capacity to Chemnitz, he neglected his duties in favour of trips to the major musical centres of Germany, and musical studies with Hans Sitt.
+However, after being sent in a similar capacity to Chemnitz, he neglected his duties in favour of trips to the major musical centres of Germany, and musical studies with Hans Sitt.
 His father sent him to Sweden, where he again put his artistic interests ahead of commerce, coming under the influence of the Norwegian dramatists Henrik Ibsen and Gunnar Heiberg.
 Ibsen's denunciations of social conventions further alienated Delius from his commercial background.
-Delius was then sent to represent the firm in France, but he frequently absented himself from business for excursions to the French Riviera.
-After this, Julius Delius recognised that there was no prospect that his son would succeed in the family business, but he remained opposed to music as a profession, and instead sent him to America to manage an orange plantation.
+He was then sent to represent the firm in France, but frequently absented himself from business for excursions to the French Riviera.
+After that, Julius Delius recognised that there was no prospect that his son would succeed in the family business, but he remained opposed to music as a profession, and Fritz went to America to manage an orange plantation his father had bought.